Riding a bike is great

 Cycling is a great way to keep fit, save money and get around.
+According to research from Sydney University, commuting cyclists are twice as happy as people who drive, walk or use public transport to get to work.

-Places to cycle
+Places to ride a bike

 See walking trails and bike paths for further details.